Frankenstein Created Woman | |

 Box office | 457,019 admissions (France)[2] |

-Hans is also the lover of Christina, daughter of cowardly innkeeper Kleve.
-Her entire left side is disfigured and partly paralysed.
+Hans is also the lover of Christina, daughter of cowardly innkeeper Kleve, whose entire left side is disfigured and partly paralysed.
 Young dandies Anton, Johann and Karl frequent Kleve's inn and cause a disturbance.
-Johann threatens to have his father revoke Kleve's licence if he complains.
+Johann threatens to have his father revoke Kleve's licence, if he complains.
 The three insist that they be served by Christina and mock her for her deformities.
 The taunting angers Hans, who fights the three of them and cuts Anton's face with a knife.
-Instead of helping Hans against the thugs, Kleve runs away and fetches the police.
+Kleve runs away and fetches the police.
 Hans tells the police to keep away, that the other three are only getting what they deserve, but the police grab hold of him and Kleve takes the knife from his hand; Hans angrily threatens him.
-Asked if he wants to press charges, Kleve says no. Anton wants Hans charged, but when the policeman suggests that a fight with three men against one will not look good in court, he reluctantly relents.
+Asked if he wants to press charges, Kleve says no. Anton wants Hans charged, but when the policeman suggests that a fight with three men against one will not look good in court, he relents.
 Eventually, the dandies leave the inn.
 They return in the night to steal wine and when Kleve catches them in the act, they beat him to death.

-Meanwhile, Hans spends the night with Christina, and in the morning sees her leave on the stagecoach to visit another doctor her father has paid to see if there is a treatment to help her.
+Meanwhile, Hans spends the night with Christina, and, in the morning, watches her leave on the stagecoach to visit another doctor her father has paid, to find out if there is a treatment to help her.
 Returning to town, he sees a crowd outside Kleve's tavern and when he asks what has happened, the crowd looks at him accusingly.
 Since the coat Dr Hertz had given him is found by the body, and the police heard him angrily threaten Kleve the night before, Hans is immediately a suspect in the murder and is arrested.
-He will not reveal his time with Christina as an alibi and, known for his short temper, is tried.
-The trial is a farce, with Anton testifying against Hans, and Hans' father's execution being brought up in evidence.
+He would not reveal his time with Christina as an alibi and, known for his short temper, is tried.
+The trial is a farce, with Anton testifying against Hans, and Hans's father's execution being brought up in evidence.
 The judge urges him to say where he was that night, but Hans refuses, and, despite Victor and Hertz's defences against the accusations, Hans is convicted and executed.
-Seeing this as an opportunity, Victor gets hold of Hans' fresh corpse and traps his soul.
+Seeing this as an opportunity, Victor gets hold of Hans's fresh corpse and traps his soul.

 Christina kills Anton and Karl, driven mostly by the ghostly insistence of Hans.
-Victor and Hertz become suspicious of her behaviour and take her to the guillotine where Hans and his father were executed.
-However, they believe she subconsciously retains the memories of Hans' father's death rather than of Hans himself.
+Victor and Hertz become suspicious of her behaviour and take her to the guillotine, where Hans and his father were executed.
+However, they believe she subconsciously retains the memories of Hans's father's death rather than of Hans himself.
 By the time Victor realises the truth, he finds her already murdering Johann.
-Despite Victor's pleas, Christina knows she now has no one and nothing left to live for and drowns herself again.
-Victor, disappointed and having apparently learned a lesson, walks away silently.
+Despite Victor's pleas, Christina knows she, now, has no one and nothing left to live for, and drowns herself again.
+Victor, disappointed, and having apparently learned a lesson, walks away silently.

 Frankenstein Created Woman was originally mooted as a follow-up to The Revenge of Frankenstein during its production in 1958, at a time when Roger Vadim's Et Dieu créa la femme (And God Created Woman) (1956) was successful (the film's original working title was And Then Frankenstein Created Woman).
 The film finally went into production at Bray Studios on 4 July 1966.
 It was Hammer's penultimate production there.